A support theorem for the Hitchin fibration: the case of $GL_n$ and $K_C$: Notation and setup

-Given a Higgs bundle $(E,\phi)$ with $h(E,\phi)=a$ we can consider $E$ as a coherent sheaf on $C_a$, because sheaves on $T^*C$ can be viewed as $\cO_C$-modules equipped with an action of the $\cO_C$-algebra $\oplus_{i\geq 0} K_C^{-\otimes i}$.
-The Cayley--Hamilton theorem then says that the module $\cF_{\cE,\hf}$ defined by $\phi$ is supported on $C_a$ and it is a torsion free sheaf of rank $1$ on $C_a$ (a notion that in the case of non-reduced curves was introduced by Schaub \cite{Schaub}).
-Conversely given $\cF$ a torsion free sheaf of rank $1$ on $C_a$ the sheaf $\cE=p_{a,*}\cF$ is a vector bundle of rank $n$ on $C$ that comes equipped with a Higgs field $\hf$.
+We will also need to recall the correspondence between Higgs bundles and torsion free sheaves on spectral curves, that was proved in increasing generality by Hitchin, Beauville--Narasimhan--Ramanan, and Schaub.
+Given a Higgs bundle $(E,\phi)$ with $h_n(E,\phi)=a$ we can consider $E$ as a coherent sheaf on $C_a$, because sheaves on $T^*C$ can be viewed as $\cO_C$-modules equipped with an action of the $\cO_C$-algebra $\oplus_{i\geq 0} K_C^{-\otimes i}$.
+The Cayley--Hamilton theorem then says that the module $\cF_{E,\hf}$ defined by $\phi$ is supported on $C_a$ and it is a torsion free sheaf of rank $1$ on $C_a${, i.e., the restriction map from local sections of $\cF_{E,\phi}$ to the preimage in $C_a$ of the generic point of $ C$ is injective and at all generic points of $C_a$ the sheaf has the same length as the structure sheaf $\cO_{C_a}$} (a notion that in the case of non-reduced curves was introduced by Schaub \cite[{D\'efinition 1.1 and Définition 1.2}]{Schaub}).
+Conversely given $\cF$ a torsion free sheaf of rank $1$ on $C_a$ the sheaf $E=\pi_*\cF$ is a vector bundle, because it is a torsion free $\cO_C$-module on the smooth curve $C$, it is of rank $n$, because this is the length at the generic point of $C$ and it comes equipped with a Higgs field $\hf$ induced from the $\cO_{C_a}$-module structure.

-That this procedure in fact induces an equivalence was proved in increasing generality by Hitchin, Beauville--Narasimhan--Ramanan, and Schaub.
-To state this result let us denote by $\Coh_{1,C_\cA}^{tf} \to \cA$ the stack of torsion free sheaves of rank $1$ on spectral curves. \begin{theorem}[\cite{Hitchin}\cite{BNR}\cite{Schaub}] The functor $(E,\hf) \mapsto \cF_{\cE,\hf}$ induces an equivalence $\Higgs_n\cong \Coh_{1,C_\cA}^{tf}$.
-Under this equivalence the stack $\Higgs_n^d$ is identified with the substack of torsion free sheaves of rank $1$ and Euler-characteristic $\chi=d+n(1-g)$. \end{theorem} In \cite{Schaub} (see \cite[Remarque 4.2]{ch-la}) it was explained how stability of Higgs bundles translates into a stability condition for sheaves on spectral curves.
+These constructions are inverse to each other and work without change for flat families of sheaves.
+Since $\pi\colon C_a \to C$ is a finite morphism, $H^*(C_a,\cF)\cong H^*(C,\pi_{*}\cF)$ and thus the Euler characteristic of $\cF$ and the induced Higgs bundle $E$ agree.
+Denoting by $\Coh_{1,C_\cA}^{tf} \to \cA$ the stack of torsion free sheaves of rank $1$ on spectral curves, we can summarize this as follows: \begin{theorem}[{\cite{Hitchin}\cite{BNR}\cite[{Proposition 2.1}]{Schaub}}] The functor $(E,\hf) \mapsto \cF_{E,\hf}$ induces an equivalence $\Higgs_n\cong \Coh_{1,C_\cA}^{tf}$.
+Under this equivalence the stack $\Higgs_n^d$ is identified with the substack of torsion free sheaves of rank $1$ and Euler characteristic $\chi=d+n(1-g)$. \end{theorem} In \cite[{Th\'eor\`eme 3.1}]{Schaub} (see \cite[Remarque 4.2]{ch-la}) it was explained how stability of Higgs bundles translates into a stability condition for sheaves on spectral curves.

-Let $a\in S_{\un{n}}$ be a point that defines a reducible, reduced spectral curve $C_a$ with irreducible components $C_{a_1},\dots,C_{a_k}$.
+Let $a\in S_{\un{n}}$ be a point that defines a reducible, reduced spectral curve $C_a$ with irreducible components $C_{a_1},\dots,C_{a_{{r}}}$.
 In this case a torsion-free rank $1$ sheaf $\cF$ on $C_a$ defines a stable Higgs bundle of degree $d$ if and only if for all proper subcurves $C_I=\cup_{i\in I} C_{a_i} \subsetneq C$ we have